asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/README.md

    * `msm_cmat.dat` is the **count** matrix, i.e. how many times a microstate has transitioned to another microstates during the entire 50 microsecond simulations.
 `msm_tmat.dat` is obtained simply by row-normalizing the count matrix.
    * `msm_tmat.dat` is the **transition probability matrix**.
    * `msm_timescales_uncertainty.dat` contains mathematical uncertainties for the MSM eigenvalues.
-The errors from sampling and dimentionality reductions are much more dominent than these mathematical uncertainties.
+Nore that the errors from sampling and dimentionality reductions are much more dominent than these mathematical uncertainties.